Warp Drive in a De Sitter Universe

 the last negative definite term will be \textit{identically} set to zero, and the energy density would be given by

 which is \textit{positive definite}.
 Alternatively, this expression may be written in the form:

 where the first term is the background vacuum energy density, and the second is a total divergence that averages to zero upon integration over $d^3r$.
-This means that the total amount of energy in the universe does not change, and the bubble is effectively just a rearrangement of vacuum energy.
-In this context, vacuum energy may be modeled as a fluid whose total mass is conserved, so all we do is rearrange it: we create an underdensity region with $\rho=0$, surrounded by a shell with excess $\rho$.
+This means that the total amount of energy in the universe does not change, and the bubble is effectively just a rearrangement of vacuum energy: we create an underdensity region with $\rho=0$, surrounded by a shell with excess $\rho$.

 The mathematical reason for this is that under the condition~\eqref{V2}, $\vec{N}$ would be a gradient:

 of the function